Local Improvement Process

 - Draft 2 Pre-design available

-- Conclusion of property owner vote on May 9
+- Conclusion of property owner vote occurred May 9

 - Draft Pre-design available